 The second liability measure shown is the one currently used for the Plan's funding target, the actuarial liability (AL).
 These target amounts are represented by the top of the gray bars.
-The funded ratios reported by the Plan are the percentages shown above the bars and are developed by comparing these target measurements of liability to the actuarial value of assets at each valuation date.
+The funded ratios reported by the Plan are the percentages shown above the bars and are developed by comparing the actuarial value to assets to these target measurements of liability at each valuation date.